Nazareth, North District, Israel — The Middle East

 Other nearby markers.
 At least 8 other markers are within 18 kilometers of this marker, measured as the crow flies.
-The Ancient Village of Nazareth (about 90 meters away, measured in a direct line in Northern District); Basilica of the Annunciation (about 90 meters away); Mount of Precipice (approx. 2.5 kilometers away in Northern District); The Citadel The Theater (approx. 5.9 kilometers away in Northern District); Tel Megiddo National Park (approx. 16.7 kilometers away in Haifa District); From Megiddo to Armageddon (approx. 16.8 kilometers away in Haifa District); The Northern Palace (approx. 16.8 kilometers away in Haifa District).
+The Ancient Village of Nazareth (a few steps from this marker in Northern District); The Church of St. Joseph Mount of Precipice (approx. 2.4 kilometers away in Northern District); The Citadel (approx. 5.9 kilometers away in Northern District); The Theater (approx. 5.9 kilometers away in Northern District); Tel Megiddo National Park (approx. 16.6 kilometers away in Haifa District); From Megiddo to Armageddon (approx. 16.6 kilometers away in Haifa District); The Northern Palace (approx. 16.7 kilometers away in Haifa District).
 Touch for a list and map of all markers in Nazareth.

 Categories. • Churches & Religion •